JustArion/PlayGames_RichPresence/.github/readme.md

 > [!NOTE]
-> Additional options available in the Tray Icon
+> - Additional options available in the Tray Icon
+> - Play Games Developer Emulator is also supported

 ## Table of Contents
 - [Requirements](#requirements)